 How do I find out where my roof is leaking from?

 How much does it cost to fix a leaking roof?

-Pinpointing a leak: Ask “Where?”
+Pinpointing roof leaks: Ask “Where?”

 The location of your leak is the key indicator of the cause of the leak.
 Let’s take look at the different leak areas you could find around your house.